RELATIVE DOSES OF OPIOIDS

 - A switch to methadone should only be undertaken by practitioners experienced in its use; equianalgesic dose conversions cannot be recommended for this opioid because of the wide inter-individual variation in pharmacokinetics of methadone.

 - Conversion ratios between oxycodone and other opioids in particular has some regional variation in clinical practice which is reflected in the table and text below.
+The table assumes an oxycodone to morphine ratio of

 Opioid Conversion Chart